TrafficPLANit/PLANitIO/docs/Unit Tests and Integration Tests.md

 ***Location***

-`src\test\resources\testcases\explanatory\xml\timePeriodExternalIdTest`
+`src\test\resources\testcases\explanatory\xml\timePeriodXmlIdTest`

 ***Notes***

 This test case gives the same result as the explanatory_original test case.
-It just so happens that most of the test cases use an external Id value for time period which is the same as the internally generated id.
-In general these values are not the same and the input file should use the external Id.
-In this test the external Id is deliberately different, to check that the external Id is the one being used.
+In this test the Xml Id is deliberately different than the internally generated id, to check that this difference is properly considered throught the code.

 #### 3.1.11 explanatory_report_zero_outputs